nmfs-opensci/posit-webinar-series/README.md

 ## Future Webinars

-## 3 - 12 - 2024 - Reproducible Environments using renv
+- 04-09-24: Q+A with Hadley Wickham on object-oriented programming and package development

 Have ideas for future topics?
-Open an issue to let us know
+Open an issue to let us know!